 - The employer argues that the worker had used drugs or alcohol at the time of injury, and thus disqualified from receiving benefits;

 - The employer argues that the worker is an independent contractor, freelancer, or consultant, and ineligible for workers’ comp;

 - The employer argues that the worker deliberately injured himself or herself, or tried to injure someone else.

 Injured construction workers whose workers’ compensation claims have been denied have the right to seek review of the denial by the WCB.
 We urge any New York construction worker who receives notice of a claim denial to contact Jacoby & Meyers, LLP or another qualified construction accident attorney as soon as possible to get a free case evaluation.
 The decisions you make at the beginning of the claim-denial appeals process can have a significant impact on your legal rights to receive benefits and to seek compensation from other sources.

-How Our Experienced New York Construction Accident Attorney Can Help
+Speak to an Experienced New York Construction Accident Attorney Today

 Jacoby & Meyers, LLP

 39 Broadway Suite 1910,